 Hemp Farming and Slavery: A Story of Exploit and Shame

 Slave labor brought this labor-intensive crop to prominence in centuries past.
 As the hemp industry begins anew, it should remember the shoulders it stands on.
 Learn more about hemp farming and slavery.

 Though hemp sees a growing acceptance today as a progressive and highly useful source of food, fiber, fuel and building materials, it’s a crop fraught with economic, social and political significance throughout American history.
 Those who are currently working to build a healing hemp industry across the 50 states would do well to remember: Without hemp farmers exploiting slaves for their labor, hemp might never have flourished in early America.

-Slave-Grown All-American Hemp
+Slave-Grown All-American Hemp Farming

 In 1619, it was illegal not to grow hemp in Virginia and soon, due to its resourcefulness, Massachusetts and Connecticut adopted similar laws.
 American history books, in effusive language, explain how crops like tobacco, sugar and cotton saved the early American colonies thanks to their easy cultivation and high value on the world market — but rarely do students in American schools (acknowledging, of course, that this is just the tip of the whitewashing history iceberg) learn how hemp was the crop that saved early settlements in Virginia, in Massachusetts Bay and throughout the South.